wandb/docs/docs/guides/launch/sweeps-on-launch.md

 Launch jobs directly from within W&B locally on your machine or to the compute provider of your choice.
 Reproduce runs or sweeps directly from the W&B User Interface to launch new experiments and compare results.

+There are two methods of creating sweeps on launch.
+First first harnesses the existing Wandb sweep scheduling engine that powers standard sweeps.
+The familiar `bayes`, `grid`, and `random` methods are available.
+It is recommended for first-time sweeps on launch users to use this path, and the steps to do so are below in the "basic" section.
+The second method is more extendible, configuring the sweep scheduler to run as a job itself.
+This enables full customization, and should be used by users who find standard wandb scheduling lacking.

 ## Create a basic sweep
 Create W&B Sweeps with Launch.
 You can create a sweep interactively with the W&B App or programmatically with the W&B CLI.
 For advanced configurations of Launch sweeps, including the ability to customize the scheduler, use the CLI.